krysdam/quence/README.md

 - `+ULu#nG*NQtTx` (80 bits)
 - `8gcfLh!5AKx+a71Xd` (104 bits)

-These are nice and short.
+These are very short.
 But they're hard to memorize, and even if you use a password manager, they're hard to hold in short-term memory (eg, when copying them from your phone's password manager to a friend's computer).

-Using only a limited set of characters makes things a little easier:
+Using only a limited set of characters (such as lowercase letters) makes things a little easier:

 - `bfvxnolhhewre` (61 bits)
 - `loebxmvpseculilmaa` (85 bits)